ShrinivasHegde/ShrinivasHegde/README.md

 - 👀 I’m interested in Web Application Development
 - 🌱 I’m currently learning react.js (MERN Stack Development)
 - 💞️ I’m looking to collaborate on JavaScript, React related public projects
-- 📫 How to reach me - you cam email me : mkshrinivashegde@gmail.com
+- 📫 How to reach me - you can email me : mkshrinivashegde@gmail.com

 <!---
 ShrinivasHegde/ShrinivasHegde is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.